k3karthic/bitwarden-to-keepass/README.md

 ### Local File

 You can use a local copy of the BitWarden vault as an unencrypted json file.
-Instructions for exporting a vault can be found at [bitwarden.com/help/article/export-your-data/](https://bitwarden.com/help/article/export-your-data/).
+Instructions for exporting a vault are at [bitwarden.com/help/article/export-your-data/](https://bitwarden.com/help/article/export-your-data/).
 ```
 $ python convert.py -i <path to vault json> -o <path to output kdbx>
 ```